markart25/markdots/README.md

 >intallation may also cause some errors that need to be fixed. (dont take that long)
 >Recommended to backup YOUR dotfiles before installing

+Big credit to mkhmtolzhas for the base of these dotfiles

 # Hyprland Rice

 Welcome to my Hyprland Rice configuration!
 This setup is designed to provide a clean, efficient, and visually appealing desktop environment.